Alister-Mendonsa/Excel---Sales-Dashboard-for-a-supermarket-/README.md

 # Excel---Sales-Dashboard-for-a-supermarkets
-Supermarket_Sales_Dashboard/
-│── data/
-│   └── supermarket_sales.xlsx
-│── dashboard/
-│   └── Sales_Dashboard.xlsx
-│── README.md

-📘 1.
+### 📘 1.
 Introduction

-This project focuses on creating a Sales Dashboard using Excel to analyze supermarket sales data.
+# This project focuses on creating a Sales Dashboard using Excel to analyze supermarket sales data.
 It provides clarity on:

 - Revenue performance